The Shopper’s Guide to Topsham

 Visit on a Saturday to enjoy a market or come in the build-up to Christmas to see a town combining Dickensian charm with a very 21st century enthusiasm for retail therapy.

-If that all sounds like a unique combination at a time when clone towns are all-too-common, you’ll be right – many of Topsham’s traders have been operating in the town for decades, while some new ones are opening even in these tougher times.
+If that all sounds like a unique combination at a time when clone towns are all-too-common, you’ll be right – many of Topsham’s traders have been operating in the town for decades, while some new ones have opened recently.

 Too good to be true?
 Try it and see – there’s nowhere quite like Topsham.